GIScience/gis-training-resource-center/content/Module_4/en_qgis_styling_vector_data.md

 :class-card: sd-text-justify sd-text-black sd-border-0 __Simple Markers, SVG-Symbols and Raster images__
 ^^^
-On top of simple markers, QGIS let's you also use SVG-symbols and raster images as symbols for your vector data.
+On top of simple markers, QGIS lets you also use SVG-symbols and raster images as symbols for your vector data.

 - __Simple markers__ are simple shapes such as rectangles, circles, or crosses that can be adjusted in the symbolization layer (colour, size, outline, etc.).
 Most of your styling in QGIS will be done with these markers.
 - __SVG-symbols__ are *scalable vector graphic* symbols.
 As vector files, they can be scaled to any size while keeping the same resolution.
 In most cases, if you want to use a more complex symbol (e.g. hospital, school, train station), SVG-symbols are the best option as they let you adjust the symbol (colours, outline, size, etc.)